-PORT HURON, Mich. - Conditions continue to improve on Lake Huron north of Port Huron where 1,500 gallons of diesel fuel spilled from a sinking barge doing dredge work on Thursday.
+PORT HURON, Mich. -1,500 gallons of diesel fuel spilled from a sinking barge doing dredge work on Thursday.

 All but four beaches in the popular summer destination have reopened.